TheDrCrow/COVID-19_HRCT/covid-19_hrct.md

 **Fatal and very severe infection**

  - The changes here are not so well described.
+Either:
-   - Either the respiratory insult from the pneumonia is enough to cause death, often in the multi-morbid and frail.
+   1. Pneumonia +/- other morbidities => Respiratory failure & Death.
+Or,
-   - or, Adult Respiratory Distress syndrome intervenes normally around or after day 10.
+   2. Adult Respiratory Distress syndrome intervenes normally around or after day 10.
 Please see below for a description of ARDS.
-   - other organs can also be involved in severe disease including small vessels of the heart and the myocardium itself.
+      .
+Other organs can also be involved in severe disease including small vessels of the heart and the myocardium itself.

  - CT changes associated with worse clinical status on admission include
    - Diffuse vs focal/multifocal distibution.
    - CT severity score ( = number of lobes x extent of lobe involvement)